Luis Jacinto Muñoz: Education

 After graduating from high school in 1971, Muñoz entered the University of Costa Rica, where he studied architecture.
-At the same time, he enrolled at the National Conservatory of Music, where he took flute lessons with the principal flutist of the National Symphony Orchestra.
+At the same time, he enrolled at the National Conservatory of Music, where he took flute lessons with the principal flutist of the National Symphony Orchestra of Costa Rica.

 In 1974, Muñoz immigrated to the United States.
 He enrolled at the University of California, Santa Barbara, and studied composition with Peter Racine Fricker and Stephen Hartke.

 Career

 Muñoz began his musical career as a rock & roll drummer in his native Costa Rica.
 In 1968, he formed his first band, The King Kats.
 Their recording Midnight Sunshine became a number one hit in 1968 and became one of the first original rock & roll songs ever recorded by a Costa Rican group.

 Muñoz's involvement in other projects of importance in the national music scene followed, including playing drums with Jazz pianist Pibe Hine, forming the Trio de Rock Acústico with singer and songwriters Alvaro Fernández and Pamela Johnson, and acting as arranger, co-producer, and performer in Compadre, a record by Alvaro Fernandez.